According to Google’s definition, a testimonial is ‘a formal statement testifying to someone’s character and qualifications’.

 1. Social media

 Encourage your customers to leave feedback on your social networks.
-For e-commerce businesses in particular, getting your customers to tag you in their purchases online, or create short videos (for Instagram or Facebook stories) of them using the product can be a great way of not only gathering video testimonials, but also encouraging referrals.
+For e-commerce businesses, in particular, getting your customers to tag you in their purchases online, or create short videos (for Instagram or Facebook stories) of them using the product can be a great way of not only gathering video testimonials, but also encouraging referrals.
 More often than not, creators will be happy for you to repost and reuse this content for your marketing purposes, but be sure to ask for permission first.

 If you don’t ask, you don’t get!
-By simply asking your customers to leave reviews on a third-party review website or on your own website, this gives you product reviews and some data to follow-up on to request a longer testimonial.
+By simply asking your customers to leave reviews on a third-party review website or on your own website, gives you product reviews and some data to follow-up on to request a longer testimonial.
 You can gather short reviews by reaching out manually via phone or email, or you can set up automated surveys that will send email requests at regular intervals post-purchase.

 3. Offer an incentive